 Although interest has been expressed from the audience, for Saga to be adapted for film or TV and people already suggesting actors and actresses, Vaughan and Staples reaffirmed their desire not to do so.
 At least not now.
 For them, making the best comic they can is a priority.

-Saga No. 54, is the final issue before the series’ Intermission, as in the letter column following the story’s final page, writer Brian K. Vaughan announced that the series was going on hiatus for at least a year, to allow he and artist Fiona Staples a chance to recharge.
+Saga No. 54, is the final issue before the series’ Intermission.
+As in the letter column following the story’s final page, writer Brian K. Vaughan announced that the series was going on hiatus for at least a year, to allow him and artist Fiona Staples a chance to recharge.

 Saga is a story about parenthood.
 A story of people trying to stay true to their nature, coming together and being pulled apart.
 A story of enemies slowly becoming, if not friends, then at least family.